alpo22/react-notes/deploying.md

 ### What PR reviewers have to do:

-Reviewers should confirm the author ran `yarn changeset` -- that is, they should confirm the PR includes `/.changeset/some-random-name.md`.
+Reviewers should confirm the author ran `yarn changeset` -- that is, the PR includes `/.changeset/some-random-name.md`.

-There is a "Github Action" bot [https://github.com/apps/changeset-bot] running on the Paprika repo that looks for this file.
-If it does not exist, the bot adds a message to the PR with a link that generates such a file.
+If it does not exist, there is a "Github Action" bot [https://github.com/apps/changeset-bot] running on the Paprika repo that looks for this file.
+The bot will add a message to the PR with a link that generates such a file.
 The reviewer should click the link, confirm the scope (patch/minor/major) and create the file.

 #### How it works
 When the release pipeline runs, it reads _all_ of the files within `/.changeset` to logically calculate semantic versions of all packages, and publishes them to npmjs.org.